-An alumnus of the University, Andrew is a successful CEO and Managing Director with extensive experience growing international technology companies.
+An alumnus of the University, Andrew Wilkinson is a successful CEO and Managing Director with extensive experience growing international technology companies.
 He spent many years leading complex, multi-national businesses, operating across a wide range of sectors.
 He specialises in the industrialisation and commercialisation of innovative technologies, business growth and turn-around.

 Andrew joined the University in mid-2016 as CEO of its subsidiary company Graphene Enabled Systems Ltd (GES).
-Before joining GES, Andrew was Regional Managing Director of the French power equipment manufacturer Socomec SA.
-At Socomec, Andrew led three subsidiaries covering North America and the British Isles, where he significantly grew the businesses’ revenue, profitability and market share.
+Before joining GES, Andrew was the Regional Managing Director of the French power equipment manufacturer Socomec SA.
+At Socomec, Andrew led three subsidiaries covering North America and the British Isles, whereby he significantly grew the businesses’ revenue, profitability and market share.

-Prior to this, he was Sales and Marketing Director of a group business of ICI plc, which manufactured a broad range of industrial and consumer products based on coated and thermally stabilised PET film.
+Before this, he was Sales and Marketing Director of a group business of ICI plc, which manufactured a broad range of industrial and consumer products based on coated and thermally stabilised PET film.

-Head of Intellectual Property, Freddy Guemeni
+Freddy Guemeni, Head of Intellectual Property